18 May 2021

 This EL 2.0 covers the following E-commerce supplies subject to the condition that the recipient should be Indian resident or IP address shall be located in India:

 It also provide few exceptions on EL 2.0 applicability:

 |31 December||7 January|

 |31 March||31 March|

-Simple interest at the rate of 1% per month or part month will be imposed on late payments, and failure to pay the levy will incur a penalty equivalent to the amount of the levy.
+In case of defaults, simple interest will be imposed on late payments, and failure to pay the levy will incur a penalty equivalent to the amount of the levy.

 An Annual Statement in Form-1 to be furnished to the tax authorities (Income-tax portal) on or before 30th June of the subsequent financial year.

 If a taxpayer fails to furnish the statement within the prescribed time, he has to pay a penalty of INR 100 per day till the default continues.